mgsosna/mattsosna.com/_posts/data_engineering/AWS-Essentials.md

   - [EC2](#ec2)
   - [Lambda](#lambda)

+## Storage
+Your computer has a finite amount of data it can store (which is different from memory).
+But you also want to be able to access this information from other computers.
+Dropbox's business model is based off this, as well as Google Drive, etc. Unthinkable to go back.

 ## Compute
 ### EC2
 Let's start with the fundamental building block of AWS: the virtual server.
 Whatever you need to do, from this to that, comes from here.
 Whether you have a database you're hosting in the cloud, or an application, etc., you need to have some sort of engine to _service_ the requests.
 If someone visits your website, a server needs to process the HTTP request and send the HTML back to them.
 If someone submits a query for your database, some server needs to execute the query to search through the data.
 This is where EC2 comes in.